Can I Retire Early? Six Questions to Ask Yourself

 In addition to existing debt, try to also consider future debt.
 What big expenses do you anticipate encountering in the foreseeable future?
 Will you need a new car?
 Are you interested in purchasing a second home?
 Does your current home need any expensive repairs?
 As much as you can, knock out these purchases before retirement, so you can apply the bulk of your retirement income to daily living expenses.

 Can I cover my expenses without dipping into my retirement accounts?

 One of the reasons many people do not retire early is because there are penalties for accessing retirement accounts like an IRA or a 401(k) before the golden age of 59½.
-Moreover, it’s not possible to collect social security before age 62 (and it’s even better to wait to collect until age 70 when you can maximize the benefit), and Medicare won’t kick in until age 65.
+Moreover, it’s not possible to collect Social Security before age 62 (and it’s generally even better to wait to collect until age 70 when you can maximize the benefit), and Medicare won’t kick in until age 65.

 Although there are some ways to get around the 59½ age requirement for IRAs, there are complicated rules and potential penalties that are rarely worth the ability to access (and deplete) these accounts.
 Similarly, there are alternatives to Medicare and employer-sponsored healthcare plans, such as taking advantage of your spouse’s healthcare or investing in private healthcare, but you’ll need to carefully weigh the pros and cons of these options.

 If you are retiring early, you’ll need to identify where your post-employer, pre-retirement income will come from, and whether the funds will sufficiently cover your needs.
 What’s most important is to have a viable income plan and a healthcare plan that you’ve already assessed for affordability.

 It’s time to sit down, draw up a budget, and maybe consult a professional to determine how much you’ll need to withdraw over time and how you can make sure you have enough to fund your desired lifestyle, both in terms of how you want to live and how long you’ll likely need to fund your lifestyle.